Service Package Options Below (all prices including GST and subject to change) Ask about our Multiple Horse Discount!

 $100 per week

-Let us take the scramble of looking after your horse while you get away by taking care of everything while you are gone.
+Let us take the scramble out of the getaway by taking care of your horse for you.

-$50 after hours handling for vet or farrier
+$50 per hour after hours handling for vet or farrier (to the nearest 1/2)(included in Plus option)

-Click on the link below to be redirected.
+Click on the link below to be redirected to our online form

 If you select the Full Service or Full Service Plus options we an offer a $50 per month discount on each additional horse.

 Yes, and there is no additional "haul in" or "outside trainer" fee charged by us to have your trainer come to you at our facility.
-We ask that your trainer adhere to our farm rules and require that their coaches' status is current with HCBC, that they carry insurance, and that we are named as additional insured on your instructors policy.
+We ask that your trainer adhere to our farm rules and require that Coaches are Equine Canada Certified and are up date and current with Equine Canada & HCBC.
+Coaches must also carry insurance where we are named as additional insured on your instructor’s policy.

 We offer secure, heated tack room facilities and provide lockers in the backroom for the essentials.
 We can also provide storage for blankets.
 However, we cannot store show tack trunks and other non essential sundries.